zachary-cauchi/ps2-code-samples/notes/journal.md

 Tried to rewrite the vu1 sample using gsKit instead of the ps2sdk draw library.
 Reason was to have the readied image-loading routines.
 Instead, will try to reverse-engineer the image-loading routine using the ps2sdk and ported libraries.

+## Getting fonts working.

+Managed to get a sample demo working taken from the ps2sdk repo, using the bios built-in font `KROM`.
+Currently, only managed to get ascii encoding working and using only FontX, with FontStudio being disabled.
+Next step would be to find a way of using custom fonts, either in FontX or FontStudio format.